ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 K/J - jmp to first/last child node of current node's parent C - make selected dir node the new root node

+### Tree-sitter (nvim)
+- parses files by language and creates ASTs
+    - can query AST: smarter syntax highlighting (better than vim's regex), better formatting(e.g. `=`), better folding, etc
+    - parsing is restricted to just file, so LSPs will be way more accurate, but LSPs generally slower, treesitter is fast async c code
+- good article on it https://teknologiumum.com/posts/introductory-to-treesitter

 ### Other Plugins
 - vim-gh-line
     - blob-view: <leader>gh